MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2007-end-support-roadmap.md

 ms.prod: office-perpetual-itpro
 localization_priority: Normal
 ms.collection: Ent_O365
-description: "Provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Office 365 ProPlus from Office 2007."
+description: "Provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Microsoft 365 Apps from Office 2007."
 ---

 # Office 2007 end of support roadmap